Kartaverse/Kartaverse-for-Houdini/docs/examples.md

 The Reality Capture workflow expects the "Align Views" task to happen first, followed by the "XYZ Output", and then finally the "OBJ Output".

-If you want to drop the "XYZ Output stage", simply edit the "OBJ Output" TOPS network and change the "rc_command node" to point to a different Realty Capture checkpoint project file on this part of the expression:``` -load `@rcProjectXYZFile` ```.
+If you want to drop the "XYZ Output stage", simply edit the "OBJ Output" TOPS network and change the "rc_command" node to point to a different Realty Capture checkpoint project file on this part of the expression:``` -load `@rcProjectXYZFile` ```.
 You would change that entry to specify ``` -load  `@rcProjectAlignFile` ``` instead.